PanDAWMS/panda-docs/docs/source/harvester/condor_plugins.rst

 Both setups are fine, depending on the admins and the users.
 The bottom-line is, the harvester should be able to submit jobs to and query the condor schedd without issue.

 For the remote case, it important to know the pool name and schedd name of the remote schedd service.
-They are to be put after flags ``-pool`` and ``-name`` of condor command (condor_q, condor_submit, etc.) respectively, and they will be used in configuring harvester queueconfg about htcondor plugins.
+They are to be put after flags ``-pool`` and ``-name`` of condor command (condor_q, condor_submit, etc.) respectively, and they will be used in configuring harvester queueconfig about htcondor plugins.
 One can get the pool name (usually made up of collector name + port) and schedd name by running the following commands on the schedd node\:

 .. code-block:: text